 A student who has been admitted to another collegiate institution of recognized standing will be admitted to the College upon presenting a certificate of honorable dismissal and official transcripts of high school and college work provided his scholastic record has been satisfactory.
-NO STUDENT WILL BE ADMITTED WHO IS UNDER SUS-PENSION FROM ANOTHER INSTITUTION.
+NO STUDENT WILL BE ADMITTED WHO IS UNDER SUSPENSION FROM ANOTHER INSTITUTION or whose record of scholastic achievement is lower than would have been required of him at the St. Joseph Junior College.
 No transfer student will be considered as enrolled until a transcript of credits has been filed with the registrar.